5. Exhortations, 4:8-6:10

 Text - 5:2

+Exhortation 3.
 Do not cut yourself off from Christ by submitting to the Mosaic law, v2-12: i] Paul encourages his Galatian readers to step back from the law-obedience-for-blessing heresy, v2-4.
-The first reason why the Galatian believers should not be circumcised - they would cut themselves off from the fullness of new life (the promised Abrahamic blessings) in Christ.
+The first reason why the Galatian believers should not be circumcised is that by doing so, they would cut themselves off from the fullness of new life (the promised Abrahamic blessings) in Christ.

 ide (eidon) imp.
 "Mark my words" - behold.
 Interjection; "Look here!"

 egw pro.
-"I [Paul tell]" - Emphatic, underling what follows.
+"I" - i [paul].
+Emphatic, underling what follows.
 As of bearing witness, offering up an "affidavit", Dunn.

 uJmin dat. pro. "you" - [say] to you.
 Dative of indirect object.